AttilaW-Keytiles/python-service/README.md

 If we want PROD ready (scrape ready) logs we need to format them into "1 line - 1 log event" and for this the JSON format fits well.
 So we needed a formatter.

+#### prometheus-client

+The official one to support Metrics.
+However this has a major drawback...
+Summary does not support quantiles... :-( It's a real shame as I do not really like Histograms.
+Why?
+I can tell you in spoken words :-P

 ### API

  * I follow "contract first" approach (which I prefer - can be discussed spoken words why).
 So we have generated models from the contract.
 But we do NOT have generated Server... again, can be discussed why.